santisbon/reference/src/automated.md

 1. *iTerm2 > Settings > Profiles > Other Actions... > Import JSON Profiles*
 2. Restart iTerm to reload the configuration file.

-Follow any [shell instructions](/reference/shell/) that are not covered by your `chezmoi`/`brew bundle`/`defaults` files.
-Same thing for any other sections of this documentation not covered by the automation.

-* Installing the zsh-autosuggestions plugin in `$ZSH_CUSTOM/plugins`.

 !!! tip
     In Finder you can also show/hide your hidden files with ++command+shift+period++